mabel-dev/korolev/README.md

 Key constraints and factors influencing technical direction:

-- Support petabyte-scale datasets.
+- Support petabyte-scale datasets, with terabyte-scale daily loads.
 - Ensure reliable and durable storage.
-- Maintain immutable data.
+- Maintain immutable data, potentially used in legal procedures.
 - Detect and gracefully recover from job failures.
-- Optimize storage and compute costs
+- Optimize storage and compute costs.
 - Ensure transparency, traceability, and auditability of all actions.
 - Mix of scheduled, event-based, and ad hoc data processing.
 - Majority of data processing will be repeatable.

-- Require end-user APIs and dashboards for data access.

-- Third-party components often come with maintenance obligations and tie-ins.
+- Support real-time access to data via dashboards (including PowerBI), and analyst workbooks.

 ## Assumptions

 For the purposes of this document, it is reasonably assumed that:

-- No need for dataset indexing (e.g., BigQuery, [Snowflake](https://www.youtube.com/watch?v=CPWn1SZUZqE)).
+- There is no need for dataset indexing (e.g., BigQuery, [Snowflake](https://www.youtube.com/watch?v=CPWn1SZUZqE)).
 - Target Python 3.10 or later for development.
-- Host services in containers within a Kubernetes-like environment.
+- Compute will primarily be containers within a Kubernetes-like environment.
+- Multiple storage platforms will be used, balancing performance and cost.
 - No access to running workers; only data outputs and logs are accessible.
 - Manage code on GitHub, leveraging features like locked branches and Actions.
-- Store data on Google Cloud Storage with read/write access.
-- Building a simple version in-house is more cost-effective than adopting an existing, opinionated service.
+- Building a simple version in-house is faster and cost-effective than adopting an existing, opinionated service.

+## Constraints

+It is believed these are immutable things:

+- BigQuery must be used as the store for data exposed to dashboards.

 ## Principles

 ### Warehouse

-- **Scalability**: Design for growth, ensuring the system can handle increasing volumes of data without significant performance degradation.
+- **Scalability**: Design for growth, ensuring the system can handle increasing volumes of data without significant performance degradation or cost escalation.
 - **Flexibility**: Support diverse data types and formats, enabling a wide range of analytical tasks.
 - **Efficiency**: Optimize storage and retrieval processes to minimize costs and improve performance.